Spicy Chickpea Wraps

 - Roll them up and enjoy!

 - Sriracha and mayo measurements don’t have to be exact.
 If you don’t want it spicy, feel free to use less sriracha or omit it and add extra mayo and lemon or try some dijon mustard.
+Alternatives to sriracha are any hot sauce, buffalo sauce or chili garlic paste.

 - Nutrition facts are for chickpea salad mixture only.
 Adjust for the wrap you use and if you add avocado.